-Course Name Introduction to Japanese Studies II (Culture) Synabus Number 1 Semester, Year 1st semester Number of Credits 2 Credits Course level 2000 Course Number 027037 Instructor(s) (Institution) NOZAWA Shunsuke(高等教育推進機構) Course Objectives This course introduces you to an anthropological perspective on Japanese culture.
+Course Name Introduction to Japanese Studies II (Culture) Semester, Year 1st semester Number of Credits 2 Credits Course level 2000 Course Number 027037 Instructor(s) (Institution) NOZAWA Shunsuke(高等教育推進機構) , Course Objectives This course introduces you to an anthropological perspective on Japanese culture.
 We will explore various ways in which anthropological knowledge has been summoned to examine and interpret Japanese society.
 Topics include colonialism, kinship, value, power, gender, fieldwork, and ethnography.
 Non-Japanese materials will be included as well for eliciting cross-cultural, comparative awareness.
-Course Goals 1) Acquire critical analytic tools for studying Japanese culture.
-2) Identify insights and consequences of anthropological thinking.
-3) Situate Japanese culture in cross-cultural and historical perspectives.
-Course Schedule Subject to change PART I: "Studying" "Japanese" "Culture" 1 Introduction 2 What is 'Culture?
-What is 'Japanese Culture'?
-3 Critique of the National-Cultural Imaginary 4 Task Workshop 5 "Japanese Food" 6 Colonization, Anthropology, and Image of Culture PART II: Rethinking Sociality Registers of Contact 7 Traveling and Gazing 8 Animals 9 Hosts 10 Idols and Fans 11 Characters 12 Attunement and Ambience 13 Allure of Contact 14 Task Workshop 15 Wrap-up: Rethinking Sociality Homework 15 Wrap-up: Rethinking Sociality Subject to change Students will write a short statement every week in response to the week's assigned readings.
+Course Goals Acquire critical analytic tools for studying anthropological thinking.
+3) Situate Japanese cult Course Schedule Subject to change PART I: "Studying" "Japanese" "Culture" 1 Homework Subject to change Students will write a short statement every week in response to the week's assigned readings.
 Students will perform small research tasks and group presentations in selected weeks, and complete Final assignment at the end of the semester.
 Grading System Subject to change Weekly Statements (30%) Mini tasks (10%) Presentations (10%) Class Participation (20%) Final Assignment (30%) Textbooks / Reading List Websites Website of Laboratory Additional Information Course Schedule, Homework, and Grading Syst Classes are held face-to-face.
-Online options ma Join the following Google Classroom before the y be considered if necessary.
-Hokudai ELMS account): h
+Online options ma Join the following Google Classroom before the y be considered if necessary. okudai ELMS account): h

 Course Name Introduction to Japanese Society Semester, Year 1st semester Number of Credits 2 Credits Course level 2000 Course Number 027038 Instructor(s) (Institution) Emma Cook(大学院メディア・コミュニケーション研究院) Course Objectives This course has three core aims.
 First this course is an introduction to Japanese society with a particular focus on understanding social institutions and social issues within contemporary society.
 Second, you will be introduced to some of the core topics of interest to anthropologists and sociologists in their study of social life.
 Third, you will learn how to analyse the everyday through engagement with texts on Japanese society.
-Course Goals Students will1.
-Gain a clear introductory understanding of institutions and social issues within contemporary Japanese society2.
+Course Goals Students will 1.
+Gain a clear introductory understanding of institutions and social issues within contemporary Japanese society 2.
 Learn how to analyse the everyday through engagement with texts on Japanese society Course Schedule 1.
 Introduction 2.
 Social Structure: Class and Stratification 3.
 Education and Socialization 4.
 Labour and Employment Systems 5.
 Kinship and Family 6.
 Gender and Identity 7.
 Religion and Ritual 8.
 Disability and Illness 9.
 Essays 10.
 Social Movements and Protest 11.
 Environmental Issues 12.
 Presentations 13.
 Presentations 14.
 Presentations 15.
 Review and Feedback Homework Weekly readings are assigned.
-Students must sub mit a discussion question based on those readings each week.
-Grading System Discussion Questions: 20% Reflection Essays: 40% Presentation: 40% (Please note that this is subject to change and finalised information will be available in the course syllabus available at the beginning of the class on the Google Classroom page of this course) Textbooks / Reading List Websites Website of Laboratory Additional Information A strong command of English is needed to take this may be subject to change.
+Students must submit a discussion question based on those readings each week.
+Grading System Discussion Questions: 20% Reflection Essays: 40% Presentation: 40% (Please note that this is subject to change and finalised information will be available in the course syllabus available at the beginning of the class on the Google Classroom page of this course) Textbooks / Reading List available at the beginning of the class on the Google Classroom page of this course) Websites Website of Laboratory Additional Information A strong command of English is needed to take this may be subject to change.
 Finalised information wi of the class on the Google